 Granted, there are many fitness trackers out there.
 But Fitbit is the only brand that makes the best of them old and has become a popular household name in the fitness monitoring space.

-At the very least, the best Fitbit for men should be very easy to use, get the basics of activity tracking right, possibly feature a heart rate monitor, and give you fitness stats that you can use to set and monitor your fitness goals.
+At the very least, the best Fitbit for men should be very easy to use, get the basics of activity tracking right, possibly feature a heart rate monitor, and give you stretching techniques and fitness stats that you can use to set and monitor your fitness goals.

 Best Fitbit for Men Review